bhermanmit/ans_cd/source/insts/paper_inst_23.rst

 Tokyo Institute of Technology
 -----------------------------

 * :download:`Piyatida Trinuruk, Tokyo Institute of Technology.
-The Application of SiC Coatling in Prismatic HTGRs To Prevent Accidents Caused by Graphite Oxidite.
+The Application of SiC Coating in Prismatic HTGRs To Prevent Accidents Caused by Graphite Oxidation.
 Reactor Physics <../docs/382.pdf>`